DigitalWER/BankAppCS_DocumentationExample/README.md

 ### Bank Account Wizard <a name="bankAccWizard"></a>

-<div align="adjust">In the bank account wizard, there are options to set the name of the new account, the currency of the bank account and a possible function to select whether the account is to be a multi-currency account.
+In the bank account wizard, there are options to set the name of the new account, the currency of the bank account and a possible function to select whether the account is to be a multi-currency account.
 Implemented function under the button, named "create account" creates a bank account by calling the constructor of the Account class and saves the newly created account on the list of accounts for the currently logged in user.
-After saving, the main window opens where the new account is displayed in a datagrid.</div>
+After saving, the main window opens and the new account is displayed in a datagrid.

 #### Create Account Window code